MaseeWardak/smart-bluetooth-rover/README.md

 ## Development Timeline
 - **Chassis Design and Assembly**:
   - Designed the rover in Tinkercad, multiple prototypes were designed.
 The chassis was then laser-cut using plywood.
-  - Assembled prototype one which had basic phone-controlled forward/backward movement.
+  - Assembled a prototype which had basic phone-controlled forward/backward movement.
 - **Steering Mechanism**:
   - Created three steering designs over one week:
     - **Attempt 1**: Metal rods in wire coating glued to chassis sides; failed due to weak support, wire coating was unstable.